pnoll1/patricknoll.com/README.md

 Django for the admin interface that allows easy posting

 # Front End
-- Built using Bootstrap 3 for the built-in responsive features
+- Built using Bootstrap 3 native for the built-in responsive features
 - Jinja2 templates

 # Javascript
-- Jquery is required by Bootstrap
+- map.js loads leaflet map using ES6 features
+- turnsignal.min.js is mostly auto generated geometry description for webgl model
 - Three.js used to create interactive 3d models
 - leaflet.js is used to create interactive map